 15700 Southcenter Parkway,

-It was a great theater because you felt like you could walk right into the screen.
-It was that classic, giant, one-auditorium-style theater.
+It was a great theatre because you felt like you could walk right into the screen.
+It was that classic, giant, one-auditorium-style theatre.
 That’s probably why it didn’t survive in a multiplex era.

 Just login to your account and subscribe to this theater